Forthcoming CPD Events

 non-ACAT member :: £140.00

 Overview of workshop:

-This repeat of David Harvey’s one day workshop introduces participants to the CAT understanding of trauma (using the Multiple Self States Model) with a view to applying this as a tool for leadership with systems and teams.
-It uses cognitive analytic therapy ideas to conceptualise the overwhelming challenges that teams face when working with people with complex presentations and high levels of risk.
-The day will explore and share applications of the model to help guide action and leadership in such contexts.
+This further repeat of David Harvey’s one day workshop introduces participants to the CAT understanding of trauma (using the Multiple Self States Model) with a view to applying this as a tool for leadership with systems and teams.
+David uses cognitive analytic therapy ideas to conceptualise the overwhelming challenges that teams face when working with people with complex presentations and high levels of risk.
+The day explores and shares applications of the model to help guide action and leadership in such contexts.